erjand/technical-interviews/StudyNotes/README.md

 - Two Heaps
 - Two Pointers

+TODO: Add a brief explanation and sample implementation for each of the above patterns.

 ### Algorithmic Building Blocks

 These are tasks that will come in handy while solving problems.
 While each of these is unlikely to represent an entire problem, they can be used as modular parts to quickly move through portions of a problem.

+Depending on the language you are using, some of these may be easier or harder due to standard library functions.
 You should know how to do the following in your chosen language:

+- Construct and traverse multi-dimensional arrays.
+- Convert common data types into each other (strings to integers, char to integer, vice-versa, etc.)
 - Find the absolute value of a number.
 - Find the max (or min) value of multiple values.
+- Parse a string to do things like count, remove, or add characters, extract a substring, etc.
 - Split an integer into its digits (and vice-versa).
 - Traverse a LinkedList with one or two pointers.
 - Traverse a Tree via BFS or DFS.

+TODO: Add a brief explanation and sample implementation for each of the above building blocks.

 ## Resources